inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

     -   Folder AFSCDB.LII.2.2
     -   Folder BIOSOIL.LII - at least ~~Spain,~~ Finland… (Note: missing Spanish data now in layer 0)
     -   Anything to gap-fill for LI? (e.g. folders BIOSOIL.LI, FSCDB.LI.1?)
 FSCDB.LI.1: check whether any “OPT” data are currently missing.
 Oldest survey from Italy seems to be missing, Latvia and Austria probably incomplete too?
-    -   PIRs! (note separate e-mail Sture Wijk; Czech pH-H2O in “pfh”) + add column with validation code different parameters?
+    -   ~~PIRs! (note separate e-mail Sture Wijk; Czech pH-H2O in “pfh”) + add column with validation code different parameters?~~
     -   Delete impossible values or codes in data? (e.g. forest type 32)
     -   Add column with data source for different variables
     -   Harmonise layers with custom depths (e.g. Mxx, Hxx, often in profiles with both peat and mineral) to theoretical fixed depths using C content and bulk density where needed, e.g. Estonia
     -   Check whether harmonisation of layer limits is needed, i.e. negative for forest floor layers (e.g. Estonia, where top of forest floor was designated as the 0-cm line)
     -   Note that some of the fixed-depth profiles do contain gaps, i.e. impossible to harmonise (except through mass-preserving splines?)
+    -   "som" survey forms gap-filling for C stocks:
+        -   bulk_density: assumption constant over time; from "pfh" ("horizon_bulk_dens_measure", "horizon_bulk_dens_est"); "sw_swc" ("bulk_density"); pedotransfer functions/machine learning
+        -   organic_carbon_total: from "pfh" ("horizon_c_organic_total")
+        -   coarse_fragment_vol: assumption constant over time; from "pfh" ("horizon_coarse_weight", "code_horizon_coarse_vol"); machine learning?
+        -   effective_soil_depth: assumption constant over time; from maximum "layer_limit_inferior" + machine learning?
+Or assumption: always deeper than 100 cm if we know it is deeper than 80 cm?
+        -   profiles with data until 20 cm or 40 cm: monte carlo machine learning prediction of carbon density at a depth of 100 cm (assessing confidence interval)
 -   Check “other_obs” columns properly
 -   ~~Harmonise plot_id’s and coordinates (e.g. Poland, UK)~~ (Note: completed)
 -   Was there a systematic coordinate issue in the Pyrennees in Spain?